sodalabsio/soda_replicator/README.md

 #### 2. Verify Workflow File
 The workflow file is already included at `.github/workflows/claude.yml`.
 It will automatically:
 - Trigger on issue comments, pull request comments, and reviews
-- Respond to issues being opened, assigned, or labeled
+- Respond to issues being opened or assigned
-- Use GitHub's built-in GITHUB_TOKEN for repository access
+- Use GitHub's built-in `GITHUB_TOKEN` for repository access

 #### 3. How It Works
 Claude will automatically respond to:
 - New issue comments
 - New pull request review comments
-- Issues being opened, assigned, or labeled
+- Issues being opened or assigned
 - Pull request reviews being submitted

 #### 4. Testing
 To test the workflow:
 1. Create a new issue in your repository
-2. Comment on the issue mentioning Claude or asking a question
+2. Comment on the issue mentioning `@claude`
 3. Claude should respond automatically within a few minutes

 ### Notes
-- The action uses the @beta tag, which may be subject to changes
-- Ensure your API key has sufficient usage limits
+- Ensure your Anthropic API key has sufficient usage limits
 - Monitor GitHub Actions usage to avoid unexpected costs